 (thicker), light passing through the cell gets attenuated at an exponential rate.

 For example, if the thickness changes from 10 microns to 20 microns, we will see 100 times less light out of the cell.
 Along with this severe attenuation, the cell's bandpass response changes dramatically.
-Violet, blue and some green will be lost if the thickness is excessive.
+Violet, blue and some green will be lost if the fluid particle density is excessive.

 An extremely flat surface results in a cell with a broad bandwidth (red to UV) and high resolution.